sbabcoc/Selenium-Foundation/docs/JavaScriptEnhancements.md

 }
 ```

-This is the sample JavaScript file &lt;requireMetaTagByName.js&gt;.
+The following code is the sample JavaScript file &lt;requireMetaTagByName.js&gt;.
 This file can be stored anywhere on the class path, typically a 'resources' folder within the project hierarchy.

 ###### requireMetaTabByName.js
 ```javascript